nfarina/xmldoc/README.md

 ### descendantWithPath(path)

-Searches for a specific "path" uses dot notation.
+Searches for a specific "path" using dot notation.
 Example:

     <book>
       <author>